Exploring the species of British Columbia's Central Coast

 Biodiversity of the Central Coast provides species identifications for many plants and animals found in the Great Bear Rainforest on the Central Coast of British Columbia, Canada, as well as some background information about the area.
 It also provides some resources for identification assistance and further species information, and links to research, publications, articles, media, and other sites related to the Central Coast.
 Be sure to visit the Gallery page to see some great photos of the area's landscape and species.

 Right now you'll need a cell/wireless connection to use all of the pages.
 We're working on a completely offline version to use in areas without cell service.
-We hope to have that available in the coming months.
 In the meantime, pages previously viewed in the app will become available offline.

 Numerous links are provided throughout the text on this site.
 These links are highlighted in green, and connect to useful photos, articles, definitions, species ID pages on this site and others, or to other relevant information.
 As well, most of the photos throughout the site will expand when clicked.